 We look forward to hiking with you!

-JOHANNES C. APON (owner + arctic nature guide)
+JOHANNES C. APON (founder + arctic nature guide)

 Though a Norwegian citizen, Johannes was born and raised in Apeldoorn, a medium-sized city in the eastern part of The Netherlands.
 “After finishing high school in 2003, I set out on a 1,400-kilometer cycling adventure through Norway.
 Five additional tours, and more than 20,000 kilometers later, I embarked on a once-in-a-lifetime cycling adventure from The Netherlands to Norway and back, circumnavigating the North Sea through Great Britain.”